turbot/steampipe-plugin-azure/docs/tables/azure_mysql_server.md

 select
   name as server_name,
   id as server_id,
-  configurations ->> 'name' as configuration_name,
+  configurations ->> 'Name' as configuration_name,
-  configurations -> 'configurationProperties' ->> 'value' as value from azure_mysql_server,
+  configurations -> 'ConfigurationProperties' ->> 'value' as value from azure_mysql_server,
   jsonb_array_elements(server_configurations) as configurations;